agile-learning-institute/mentorHub-person-api/README.md

 ### Building the API Container

-The containerization expects the go API to be compiled to a linux binary, and the PATCH_LEVEL file to contain the build hash
+The containerization expects the go API to be compiled to a linux binary, and the PATCH_LEVEL file to contain the build hash.
+If you run ```docker-build.sh``` will run the following commands:

 ```bash
 GOOS=linux GOARCH=amd64 go build -o "institute-person-api" main.go